-Both the second and third level splits of this graph Therefore, the tree is split at its most important focus on the accepting diversity variable, but for level between those who believe the rigged voting different levels of the variable.
-At the second level, machine theory (the right leg coming off node 1) the model divides respondents into those who and those who are either impartial or do not scored 0 on the accept diversity variable (those believe it (the left leg coming off node 1). who said accepting diversity is very important) and those who scored more than 0 (those who said it is not important at all, not too important, or somewhat important).
+Therefore, the tree is split at its most important level between those who believe the rigged voting machine theory (the right leg coming off node 1) and those who are either impartial or do not believe it (the left leg coming off node 1).

-For those who are either neutral or disagree with the statement (score less than or equal to 0.5), going down to node 2 on the left leg of the partition, the next most important factor is how much they distrust the media, with 0.33 being the dividing point, which indicates trusting the media "some."
+For those who are either neutral or disagree with the statement (score less than or equal to 0.5). going down to node 2 on the left leg of the partition, the next most important factor is how much they distrust the media, with 0.33 being the dividing point, which indicates trusting the media "some."